 They are reported to typically present at about the 3rd to 5th decades of life 4.

 Patients are often asymptomatic but may occasional...

-The gastrointestinal tract includes any part of the oral cavity, oropharynx, hypopharynx, esophagus, stomach, small bowel, colon, rectum and anal canal.
+The gastrointestinal tract (GI tract) includes any part of the oral cavity, oropharynx, hypopharynx, esophagus, stomach, small bowel, colon, rectum and anal canal.

 Gastrointestinal tract lipomas are not uncommon and can be found anywhere along the entire length of the gastrointestinal tract.